-Due to the fact that trainers are Project Managers that could be called on missions abroad on short notice, the calendar is subject to changes.
+Since the trainers are Project Managers that could be called on missions abroad on shortnotice, the calendar is subject to changes.

 TRAINING INSTITUTIONS

 EUROPEAN DESK OF THE BELGIAN-ITALIAN CHAMBER OF COMMERCE

 Since 1950 CCBI implements activities to support entrepreneurship, international trade, and cultural exchanges between Belgium and Italy, but also at European level and beyond; its range of activities includes training courses and Programmes, conferences and networking events, provision of technical consultancy services, EU project and tender drafting and management, lobby and advocacy, support to businesses and organisation of trade fairs.